SamWang8891/vs-code-cpp/README.md

 #### Intellisense
 - When installing clangd, you'll get prompt whether to install clangd, hit install.
-- Use the key combination `Ctrl + Alt + F` to trigger auto format, choose clang-format if prompt.
+- Use the key combination `Shift + Alt + F` to trigger auto format, choose clang-format if prompt.

 ## Other note(s)